revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Show Answer </b> </summary>

->- We can create a simple project in maven using <code> archetype:generate </code> in command promt using maven.
+>- We can create a simple project in Maven using <code> archetype:generate </code> in command promt using Maven.
 >- Syntax to generate a project architecture

 <code>